Steyr M1912 pistol: Anschlagspistole M.12

-After successful trials, the M.12/P16 was accepted into service, reportedly with an order of 5,000 units being placed.
+After successful trials, the Anschlagspistole M.12 was accepted into service, reportedly with an order of 300 units being placed.
 They were issued exclusively on the Italian Front, to Tyrolean regiments fighting in the Alps.
 It is not known whether they were fielded as trench-clearing weapons; Austria in 1916 was fighting a mostly defensive war against the Italians, and there is no indication that the weapon was commissioned for use by shock troops, although it is possible that they were issued to some Sturmbataillons in 1917.

-The M.12/P16 remained in service throughout the war, and was apparently produced in large numbers.
-An inventory taken in Tyrol at the end of the war reported some 9,873 units in issue.
-The physical evidence for such a large number having been produced is scant.
-Only a handful of examples exist today, most of which are low serial numbers, leading some experts to estimate that less than a thousand were made (Thomas Nelson claimed around 900).
-It is possible that most were destroyed by the Inter-Allied Commission after World War I. The associated patent for the fire-selector was finally approved in December 1919, having been applied for three years earlier, although there is nothing to suggest that the weapon was ever produced again.
+The associated patent for the fire-selector was finally approved in December 1919, having been applied for three years earlier, although there is nothing to suggest that the weapon was ever produced again.

+In a series of articles between 1980 and 1981 Lothar Sengewitz wrote for the German magazine Deutsches Waffen-Journal contradictory and likely false accounts about the Anschlagspistole M.12, claiming that it was actually called the M.12/P16 (Patrone 16), designed by an officer of the Standschutz under the name of Major Franz Xaver Fuchs, that General von Hotzendorff was personally impressed by the weapon and ordered an immediate batch of 10,000 guns, that Engelbert Dollfuss was assassinated by a M.12/P16 and that Germany rebarrelled some to 9x19mm and gave them silencers for use with Brandenburgers.
+All of this is almost certainly untrue and simply written for an interesting story in a magazine.

 Doppelpistole M.12

-A dual pistol mount and stock was also developed that converted two M1912/P16s into a (double pistol) submachine gun such weapon known as the Doppelpistole M1912.
+A dual pistol mount and stock was also developed that converted two Anschlagspistole M12s into a (double pistol) submachine gun such weapon known as the Doppelpistole M1912.
 A wooden carrying case, similar to that issued with the Villar Perosa, was also made for the Doppelpistole, the idea seems to have been experimental and never came into wide issue.